Mutual funds: An easy way to diversify.

 How can a mutual fund make money for me?

 The value of any mutual fund will fluctuate, meaning its price goes up and down.
 How much it goes up and down is called volatility.
-In most cases, your strategy for making money is to minimize volatility and maximize returns.
+In most cases, an investor's strategy for making money is to minimize volatility and maximize returns.

 On the other hand, it is also important to know the combined costs of running a fund which is called the expense ratio.
 It is the percentage of costs compared to the overall fund price.
 You, as a fund investor, have to pay your share of the costs which includes: the salary and expenses of the fund manager and staff and their overhead (even if the fund is losing money) which are called management fees.
 You also pay the transaction costs (buying and selling the investments), distribution fees and other expenses of the fund.
 If you are buying load funds you have to pay commissions to dealers and agents.